dwebprotocol/cli-1/docs/guides/diffing-a-ddrive.md

-# Diffing hyperdrives and local folders
+# Diffing ddrives and local folders

 This doc was moved to the website: